Police corruption: Estonia

-Due to Estonia's position on the border of the European Union (EU) their Border and Customs Guards come in contact with a great deal of organised crime and immigrants wanting to cross the Eastern border of Estonia into the EU.
-The result being many officials in this agency see the opportunity to increase their wealth through corruption and in turn accept bribes to let immigrants into Estonia and the EU.
+Due to Estonia's position on the border of the European Union (EU) its Border and Customs Guards come in contact with a great deal of organised crime and immigrants seeking to cross the eastern border of Estonia into the EU.
+The result is that many officials in this agency see the opportunity to increase their wealth through corruption and, in turn, accept bribes to let immigrants into Estonia and the EU.
 These types of corrupt officials pose a serious threat to both national security and the security of the EU when they let in illegal immigrants, in particular those involved in organised crime.
-In the Permanent Mission of Estonia, the Estonian Government states the aim of all anti-corruption strategies set up in their country is to ensure their population is allowed full enjoyment of their human rights.
-Through the long-term anti-corruption strategies, the Estonian Government aims to rid their country of any sort of corruption which could infringe on people's rights or pose a threat to national or international security.
+In the Permanent Mission of Estonia, the Estonian Government states that the aim of all anti-corruption strategies set up in their country is to ensure their population is allowed full enjoyment of their human rights.
+Through the long-term anti-corruption strategies, the Estonian Government aims to rid its country of any sort of corruption which could infringe on people's rights or pose a threat to national or international security.